RaThorat/filtering_reviewers_from_Expert_Lookup/README.md

 # filtering_reviewers_from_Expert_Lookup
-Funders use Expert Lookup for a list of reviewers for submitted research proposals.
-It still takes a lot of time to check whether the selected reviewers from Expert Lookup have already in contact with the funder or whether they have already assessed a proposal.
-With this code a funder can easily filter list of reviewers.
+Funders use Elsevier Expert Lookup for a list of reviewers for submitted research proposals.
+It still takes a lot of time to check whether the selected reviewers from Expert Lookup are already in contact with the funder or whether they have already assessed a proposal from the funder.

+With the script a funder can easily filter list of reviewers from Expert Lookup from funder´s database.

-You must have a list of reviewers for the relevant proposal, csv file, downloadable from Expert Lookup.
-In addition, you use the excel files about proposal info, reviewers suggested and blocked by the applicant and reviewers from the funder datawarehouse-database.
-So it's a total of five input files.
+You must have a list of reviewers for the relevant proposal as a csv file, downloaded from Expert Lookup.
+In addition, you use the excel files of proposal information, reviewers suggested and blocked by the applicant and reviewers from the funder's database.
+These are in total five input files.

-Empty example of files (applicant info, reviewers from Expert Lookup, suggested reviewers, blocked reviewers, dwh database) with their column name is given.
+Empty examples of files (applicant info, reviewers from Expert Lookup, suggested reviewers, blocked reviewers, database) with their column name is given in the github repository:

 If you run the code in IDE, a graphic user interface (GUI) appears:
 Click on 'get proposal info' to upload the file applicant info.